LEARNING GUIDE TO:

 1. Research sources and write an expository essay on one of the following topics any of which can be expanded to include a power point presentation to the class as a whole.

-3. Write a proposal of stipulations that a government may be forced to follow prior to engaging in warfare.
+3. Write a proposal for a checklist of steps and decisions that the U.S. would have to make before engaging in warfare.
 Consider factors that were important to those facing the Cuban Missile Crisis as well as factors important to a modern, more interconnected world.

 For additional assignments, click here.

 Click here for TWM's lesson plans to introduce cinematic and theatrical technique.